ibm-cloud-docs/watsonxdata/db2_connector.md

 Db2 connector for Presto is a customized connector for {{site.data.keyword.lakehouse_full}}.
 {: shortdesc}

-For more information about SQL statements supported by Db2 connector, see [Supported SQL statements](watsonxdata?topic=watsonxdata-supported_sql_statements).
+For more information about SQL statements supported by Db2 connector, see [Supported SQL statements](watsonxdata?topic=watsonxdata-supported_sql_statements){: external}.

 ## Connectivity
 {: #db2_connectivity}